20% Alumni Tuition Fee Discount

 b.
 Attach a copy of your previous qualification from the University if you have it available.

 c.
-Provide a statement on the form about how you propose to fund your study (see also condition 4g above).
+Provide a statement on the form about how you propose to fund your study (see also condition 4h above).

 d.
-You should also try and ensure that your postgraduate application is handled using your previous student number (you are asked to provide this number when your apply).
+You should also try and ensure that your postgraduate application is processed using your previous student number (you are asked to provide this number when your apply).

-Programmes which are not eligible for the Alumni Tuition Fee Discount
+Courses that are not eligible for the 20% Alumni Tuition Fee Discount

 b.
 The discount does not apply to: